laasa/avnav-seatalk1-generator-rs232/README.md

 - and copy the file plugin.py to it.

 # Known issues
-Changing the parity flag doesn't really work here.
+Changing the parity flag is one way for implementing SEATALK via RS232 but doesn't work as expected here.
-But Could imagine several reasons (USB-to-RS232-dongle, DIY hardware, python serial).
+I could imagine several reasons like USB-to-RS232-dongle, DIY hardware or inside python serial.
-With that given code I got the seatalk protocol '$STALK,00,02,00,89,22' (when reading via GPIO on raspberry).
+With the implemented code I got the seatalk protocol '$STALK,00,02,00,89,22' mostly of the time (when reading via GPIO on raspberry).
 Therefore I see 0x2289/10 feets on signalk server (8841/10 feets = 269,47368 meters).
-That is not what I expected but it's good enough to do the real job: reading the seatalk protocol inside avnav protocol directly.
+That is not what I expected but it's good enough to do the real job: reading the seatalk protocol inside avnav plugin directly.